 Overwhelming utility costs can cut into your budget in a big way when the weather turns cold.
 Climate inconsistencies make cool conditions unpredictable, especially in the Pacific Northwest.
 When you run your heater round the clock to stay comfortable, your bill can skyrocket.
-Here are 10 ways that you can decrease what you pay in heating costs each month.

 While it’s smart to keep windows and doors shut, there also may be other openings that you don’t even know about.
 Gaps around your window frames create air leaks, which allow warmth to escape your home.
 Sealing these up can make a big difference in your home’s ability to retain heat.